Web Analytics

 Mr Dave Ward of Caddington, Herts particularly; without whose skill and perseverance throughout the majority of the work, I would have got nowhere.

-Also Radlett Classic Cars LLP and more recently, Tony Almond of TA Autos in Hemel Hempstead who have all brought the restoration to its present condition.
+Also Radlett Classic Cars LLP and more recently, Tony Almond late of TA Autos in Hemel Hempstead who have all brought the restoration to its present condition.

 Some pictures of the Restored car